amarrero10/CozyNest/README.md

         "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
         "minLat": "Minimum latitude is invalid",
-        "minlng": "Maximum lnggitude is invalid",
+        "minlng": "Maximum longitude is invalid",
-        "maxlng": "Minimum lnggitude is invalid",
+        "maxlng": "Minimum longitude is invalid",
         "minPrice": "Minimum price must be greater than or equal to 0", "maxPrice": "Maximum price must be greater than or equal to 0" }